jeevangupta/ecommerce-store-uniblox/README.md

-Functionality
+Shoesvilla API

+    This API provides functionalities for managing a shoe store inventory and processing customer orders.

+Features

-Client APIs:
+    Client APIs
         Add items to cart
-    Checkout with optional discount code application (validated for nth order)
+        Checkout with optional discount code application (validated based on order count)

-Admin APIs:
+    Admin APIs
-    Generate a discount code (if applicable based on order count) Retrieve purchase statistics (item count, total purchase amount, discount codes, total discount amount)
+        Generate discount code (if applicable based on order criteria) Retrieve purchase statistics (item count, total purchase amount, discount codes used, total discount amount)

+    Stretch Goal (future implementation)
-Stretch Goal: Building a UI for the store functionality (using a framework of choice)
+        Building a user interface (UI) for the store functionality using a preferred framework Technologies Used

-Technologies Used: Python with Django REST Framework, HTML, CSS, JavaScript/jQuery
+    Backend: Python with Django REST Framework

-Get Started:
+    Frontend: HTML, CSS, JavaScript/jQuery

+Getting Started

-1. Clone this repository.
+    1. Clone the repository
-2. Install required dependencies
+    2. Install dependencies (refer to documentation for specific commands)
     3. Run the application
         python3 manage.py runserver

-    To access the home page use -> http://127.0.0.1:8000/shoesvilla/

-    Once you are home page you will see bunch of product with an button "add to cart"

-    When you click on button "add to cart", you will see a pop-up giving the status of action
+Access the API
+    Browse to http://127.0.0.1:8000/shoesvilla/ in your web browser.

+Client Functionality

+    - The home page displays a list of products.
+    - Clicking the "add to cart" button adds the item to your cart and displays a confirmation popup.
+    - The top right corner displays a "CART" button.
-    On top right side you will see "CART" on click on that you will see a pop-up displaying the list of items in the cart with discount if applicable.
+    - Clicking the "CART" button shows a popup with the list of items in your cart and any applicable discounts.

-    You will also see button to checkout

-    when you click on "checkout" button you will see a pop-up with action status and details
+    - The cart popup also provides a "checkout" button.
+    - Clicking the "checkout" button initiates the checkout process and displays a confirmation popup with details.